 "The Home Heating Credit is based on household income, the number of exemptions claimed and the home's actual heating costs," said Winston Feeheley, the utilities' energy assistance manager.
-"Department of Human Services recipients and people who receive other public assistance may be eligible for the credit if they are currently responsible for paying their energy bill.
+"Department of Health and Human Services recipients and people who receive other public assistance may be eligible for the credit if they are currently responsible for paying their energy bill.
 Special exemptions also may be available to customers 65 and older, and to people with disabilities."

 For more information on the Home Heating Credit visit the DTE Energy Web site at www.dteenergy.com.